ShubhangiSinghal18/Animated-Frontend/README.md

 Featuring scroll-based animations, dynamic visual transitions, interactive 3D effects, and embedded video — all crafted for a completely responsive and modern user interface.

 [**Check it out here**](https://animated-frontend-eta.vercel.app/)
-> _Note: This project is deployed on Vercel and may require you to log in with a Vercel account to access the site.
-Apologies for the inconvenience._

 ---